adashifinance/adash-staking-contract/README.md

+# Adashi Staking Contract

+### Staking Functionalities:

+1. Deposit Token and gain a fixed APR calculated daily.
+1. Compoundig of rewards.
+1. rewards claiming.
+1. Withdraw a part of deposit.
+1. Withdraw all(your deposit + rewards).
+1. fixed APR.
+1. fixed compounding frequency limit.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.